toby-edgar/accomodation-Picker/readme.md

 }
 ```

-#### Gulp

 ### Javascript
-I have followed the principles of the [Idiomatic](https://github.com/rwaldron/idiomatic.js/) style guide to help writing consistant javascript.
+I have followed the principles of the [Idiomatic](https://github.com/rwaldron/idiomatic.js/) style guide to help writing consistant and clean javascript.

 ``` snip